Key Takeaways

 A dark countryside sky full of stars with the Milky Way faintly visible and a thin crescent Moon low on the horizon

-The slim crescent Moon sets by 1:30am on peak night, leaving hours of dark sky for meteor watching.
+In the best Lyrid years the Moon sets before the predawn peak, leaving hours of dark sky for meteor watching.
 Credit: WatchTheStars / AI illustration

 Where to Look